The first Cryptocurrency – Bitcoin, was released in 2009 by a pseudonymous developer/s by the name of Satoshi Nakamoto.

 The bug that caused this “value overflow incident” resulted in 184 billion Bitcoins being created.
 Ultimately a fix, to change the consensus rules that rejected output value overflow transactions was released in just five hours.
 There was no significant impact on the price of Bitcoin.

-The first portable-to-portable transaction of Bitcoins occurs when ribuck sends doublec 0.42 BTC using Bitcoind.
+The first portable-to-portable transaction of Bitcoins occurs when ribuck sends doublec 0.42 BTC using Bitcoind, on a Nokia N900 mobile computer.

 WordPress.com announces Pay Another Way: Bitcoin …